 The farm grows three varieties of pears; Bartlett, Golden Bosch, and Star Crimson; plus cherries, grapes, alfalfa, and small grains.
 Some of their pear trees are more than 100 years old.

 “Although the hours are long and busy, we enjoy the farming lifestyle and are proud to be a part of getting good and healthy food from our farm to your table,” says Farmer Tim.
-The pear and cherry acreage was converted to Certified Organic Production in 2001.
+The pear and cherry acreage were converted to Certified Organic Production in 2001.

-The farm is also fast moving into Agri-tourism as a way to open the farm to the public and tell the story of family farm agriculture while helping sustain it.
+The farm is also fast-moving into Agri-tourism as a way to open the farm to the public and tell the story of family farm agriculture while helping sustain it.

 “Remember our motto: Start a Movement—Eat More Pears!,” says Tim, adding.
-“You can take that anyway you like!”
+“You can take that any way you like!”

 Pears ripen after they have been harvested and have to be picked by hand when mature yet green.
-The river delta soil is mineral rich and the hot days and cool nights are perfect for pear trees.
+The river delta soil is mineral-rich and the hot days and cool nights are perfect for pear trees.
 Each year the area’s harvest is celebrated with a Pear Fair based in Courtland.